CuDeA0/udnanoDSC03/README.md

 The objective is to explore a Disaster Response Pipeline, building a ML pipeline to categorize emergency messages based on their needs.

+The idea is to develop a simple interface for emergency situations where text messages from different sources can quickly be evaluated and information handed to the appropriate disaster relief agency.

 ## Data
 The source of the datsaet comes from
 - https://www.figure-eight.com